hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 Tables
 ^^^^^^

-When you track a table in Postgres, Hasura GraphQL engine automatically generates the following for it:
+When you track a Postgres table in Hasura GraphQL engine, it automatically generates the following for it:

 - A GraphQL type definition for the table
 - A Query field with ``where``, ``order_by``, ``limit`` and ``offset`` arguments